 "A mostly wet 1996 Targa Tasmania in a quick BMW M3R"

-In my 51 years of rallying this is the prettiest & fastest rally car I have been in.
+In my 51 years of rallying, this is the prettiest & fastest rally car I have been in.

-It was a gentleman crew - yes, we were "dreamin" of Pat Barber & Simon Brown
+It was a gentleman crew - yes, we were "dreamin" - of Pat Barber & Simon Brown

-Brought to you by an array of BHP’s associate sponsors!
+Which was brought to you by an array of BHP’s associate sponsors!

 M & J Novak Panels – South Melbourne